danwells96/ARISES/DocFiles/Testing.md

 Result: The exercise icon should be grey<br/>
 <br/>
 Checking: Exercise Entry (from scratch)<br/>
-Method: Follow the same process as for food, but in the exercise domain and clikcing on the blue dot on the bi-focal instead of the orange.
+Method: Follow the same process as for food, but in the exercise domain and clicking on the blue dot on the bifocal instead of the orange.
 There is also no need to try and click to expand the cell.
 Go into the health domain again and find today's date.<br/>
 Result: The same result as for food but for the new information entered.
 Confirm that today's exercise icon has turned green in the health domain.<br/>
 <br/>
 Checking: Adding Food to Favourites<br/>